-Wusthof has 5 forged knife product lines.
-The differences between Wusthof’s forged knife product lines (Epicure, Ikon, Classic Ikon, Classic, and Grand Prix II) are subtle but important to note when determining which one to buy.
-This breakdown will help you understand what exactly each line offers (Check out this in-depth comparison to learn more about each Wusthof line).
+Wusthof has six forged knife product lines.
+The differences between Wusthof’s forged knife product lines (Amici, Ikon, Classic Ikon, Classic, Aeon, Performer, and Crafter) are subtle but important to note when determining which one to buy.
+This breakdown will help you understand what each line offers (Check out this in-depth comparison to learn more about each Wusthof line).

 Wusthof Classic Ikon

-The only difference between the Classic Ikon (link to Amazon) and Ikon is the handle.
-The Classic Ikon handle is made out of a sleek synthetic material called polypropylene.
+The only difference between the Classic Ikon and Ikon is the handle.
+Wusthof makes the Classic Ikon handle out of a sleek synthetic material called Polyoxymethylene (POM).

 Here is what each product line has to offer:

-Henckels markets the Zwilling Pro (link to Amazon) line as the most user-friendly knife available.
-It features a smaller bolster which enables you to sharpen the entire blade while still providing balance and protection.
+Zwilling J.A.
+Henckels markets the Zwilling Pro line as the most user-friendly knife available.
+It features a smaller bolster that enables you to sharpen the entire blade while still providing balance and protection.
 It has a full tang with a triple-riveted handle made from synthetic materials.
 The handle features a lip towards the bottom for added grip similar to the Wusthof Classic.

 Zwilling Pro Holm Oak

-The Pro Holm Oak line (link to Amazon) is exactly the same as the Zwilling Pro except the handle is crafted from Mediterranean Holm Oak.
+The Pro Holm Oak line is exactly the same as the Zwilling Pro, except the handle is crafted from Mediterranean Holm Oak.

 Zwilling Professional “S”

-The Profession “S” line (link to Amazon) is classic German design with a triple riveted handle, full bolster and fully exposed tang throughout the black, synthetic handle.
-For more detailed information on the Pro “S” collection, check out our recent in-depth comparison of Zwilling Pro vs. Pro “S”.
+The Profession “S” line is classic German design with a triple-riveted handle, full bolster, and fully exposed tang throughout the black, synthetic handle.
+For more detailed information on the Pro “S” line, check out our recent in-depth comparison of Zwilling Pro vs. Pro “S”.

 Zwilling ★★★★ Four Star

-The Four Star (link to Amazon) is Zwilling J.A.
+The Four Star is Zwilling J.A.
 Henckels’ top-selling knife featuring a full bolster, black handle with covered rivets for a sleek look.

 Zwilling Twin Four Star II

-Similar to the Four Star, the Twin Four Star II (link to Amazon) has the same features but also includes a bolster in the butt of the handled for added weight, balance, and performance.
+Similar to the Four Star, the Twin Four Star II has the same features but also includes a bolster in the butt of the handled for added weight, balance, and performance.

 Zwilling Twin 1731

-The Twin 1731 line features a curved bolster that makes handling safe and easy while allowing you to use the entire blade.
-The handle is made out of untreated, oiled ebony wood giving it an elegant classic look.
+The Twin 1731 line features a curved bolster that makes handling safe and comfortable while allowing you to use the entire blade.
+The handle is made out of untreated, oiled ebony wood, giving it an elegant classic look.
 The Zwilling logo is engraved on the bolster for additional elegance.
 Warning: this knife is extremely expensive (Related: check out my guide to the top high-priced chef’s knives).

 I wish I could definitively recommend one brand over the other, but it is not that simple.